code-cave/dev-essentials/_docs/git-version-control.md

   `$ git init` to create a Git repository under the current directory
   It's more common to just create a repo in GitHub and clone it like below
   than to do an init and set the remote repo url and push, though
-- Cloning:
+- Clone:
   `$ git clone https://github.com/some-org/some-repo.git` to obtain a copy of some-repo
+- Status:
+  `$ git status` to see the status of changes
+- Log:
+  `$ git log` to see the history of commits
-- Branching:
+- Branch:
   `$ git branch some-branch` to create a working branch to make code changes in
 - Checkout:
   `$ git checkout some-branch` to checkout (switch to) the specified branch to work on
   `$ git checkout -b some-branch` to create a branch and check it out in one command
-- Adding:
+- Add:
   `$ git add some-file.txt ...` to stage specific changed files, or
   `$ git add .` to stage all changed files
-- Committing:
+- Commit:
   `$ git commit` (pops up text editor) to commit added files into a "saved" unit
   in Git called a commit and provide a description message for the commit
   `$ git commit -m "Some message"` to create a commit with a message without having
   to go into the editor
-- Merging:
+- Merge:
   `$ git merge some-branch` (while on master) to merge the commits of some-branch to
   the master (main) branch
-- Pushing:
+- Push:
   `$ git push` to push the current branch to the remote repository (GitHub repo)
-- Pulling:
+- Pull:
   `$ git pull` to pull in (merge) the changes in the remote repository branch to the
   checked out local branch of the same name - to get the changes someone else pushed